message/iata/CL.md

 - spouses and partners with registered partnership of nationals and residents of Chile who were married or registered as partners in Chile.
 They must have a confirmation of their relationship issued by Civil Registry;
 - passengers with a diplomatic or official visa issued by the Ministry of Foreign Affairs of Chile;
 - passengers with a diplomatic or official passport;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
-Vaccines accepted are: AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covieshield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
-The certificate must be uploaded before departure at <a href="https://mevacuno.gob.cl/">https://mevacuno.gob.cl/</a>;
+Vaccines accepted are: AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), CanSinoBIO (Convidecia) Covieshield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V. The certificate must be uploaded before departure at <a href="https://mevacuno.gob.cl/">https://mevacuno.gob.cl/</a>;
 - passengers younger than 6 years traveling with their vaccinated parents/guardians.
 3. Passengers must arrive at Antofagasta (ANF), Iquique (IQQ), Punta Arenas (PUQ) or Santiago (SCL).
 - This does not apply to: